xxl4tomxu98/flask-react-any-questions/README.md

 # Features
 ## Create and search questions
 Account holders are able to ask their questions on this site to get others to answer them.
-Bystanders may search questions and their answers, make comments etc.
+Bystanders may search questions and their answers, make comments, up or down votes etc.

 Whether or not they have an account, people are allowed to search for topics and question, answers around their interest based on database or API data.

-People ask questions, others vote on the answers, and the top is answer is featured.
+People ask questions, others vote on the answers, and the top is answer is featured and reputations established.

 ## Ask or delete questions
 Puzzled users looking for the right question and answers may search and find threads leading to their questions.
 Answers which have been voted high are pulled ahead for others to view.
 Users with higher points will have better reputation so their next answers will be pulled ahead as well.

-This also benefit the restaraunt since it'll save time by already having the seats reserved and so they can use the extra time to provide quicker, high quality service.

 ## Votes/comments/answers
-These are used to guage interaction between the users and the question and author.
+These are used to guage interactions between the users and the question and author.
 Ratings are tied to the answers but are created by the users.

 Note: Comments are not private, so the comments should be honest and provide valid criticsm.